Observational constraints on conformal time symmetry, missing matter and double dark energy: Phenomenology

 \section{Phenomenology}

-It is of interest to investigate the phenomenology of a cosmological model containing a second component $X$ with negative pressure (in the event the energy density is positive), in addition to a cosmological constant.
-Since our missing matter model (for which $w_X=-\frac{2}{3}$) is just a special case (albeit an important one) of our double dark energy model, we will focus here on the former as being a representative example of the latter.
+Given the motivation presented in Sections~\ref{sect:rad-only} and \ref{sect:matt-inc}, we begin by investigating the phenomenology of a cosmological model containing a second component $X$ with negative pressure (in the event the energy density is positive), in addition to a cosmological constant.
+Since our `missing matter' model (for which $w_X=-\frac{2}{3}$) is just a special case (albeit a very important one) of our more generic (but less theoretically well-motivated) `double dark energy' model (for which $w_X$ is allowed to vary), we will focus here on the former as being a representative example of the latter.

+In our analysis, we do not restrict the energy density $\Omega_X$ (at any epoch) to be positive.
+Although once widely accepted, the trace, strong, null, weak and dominant energy conditions all now have a somewhat weakened status following recent evidence of violations in physical systems ranging from neutron stars to inflationary cosmology, and in particular from the physics of scalar fields~\cite{Barcelo02,Curiel17}.
+Given this ongoing historical revision of the energy conditions, it seems appropriate to continue in the tradition of letting the observational data take precedence over theoretical prejudice.
+Indeed, from a Bayesian perspective, it seems prudent not to impose a prior that assigns zero probability density to negative values of $\Omega_X$, since this may exclude outcomes that are implied by the data.

 The effect of the additional component $X$ on the global expansion history of the universe depends only on the equation-of-state parameter $w_X$, whereas its effect on the evolution of perturbations will also depend on the nature of the component $X$, in particular its assumed dynamical properties.
 We therefore consider these two issues separately.